 Comparison of Both On-Campus and Off-Campus Accommodation Costs in Ireland

-An international student in Ireland has two options for accommodation – on campus and off-campus.
-While the on-campus accommodation includes the hostels or apartments inside a university campus, off-campus accommodation refers to the houses, apartments and homestays which are situated out of the campus area.
+An international student in Ireland has two options for accommodation – on-campus and off-campus.
+While on-campus accommodation includes the hostels or apartments inside a university campus, off-campus accommodation refers to the houses, apartments and homestays which are situated out of the campus area.

 Cost of Staying on Campus Vs Cost of Staying Off-Campus